cambiotraining/hpc-intro-sanger/04-software.md

 ### Using pre-installed software to align a genome
 Once your sequencing data have been processed by SequenceSpace and/or your programme's IT team, you can then begin to analyze them in lustre.
 First, you need to transfer them from the "read-only" NFS or iRODS sections of the Farm to your lustre workspace.

-We won't be doing this today (this is often a programme-specific process that requires unique permissions), but it's important to keep this larger structure of data flows in mind.
+We won't be doing this today (this is often a programme-specific process that requires unique permissions and some extra training), but it's important to keep this larger structure of data workflows in mind.
 When discussing what you need to get started in your group, be sure to ask about how to get added to the group's permissions list and how they usually access sequencing data (iRODS, Canapps, NFS, etc.)

 For our genome alignment exercise, we'll pretend that you have already staged the raw data files from long term storage (iRODS or NFS) into your lustre storage location in a folder called `data` within `hpc_workshop`.